Johanna299/WhatsCookin/README.md

 # What’s Cookin’? – Recipe Suggestion PWA

 What’s Cookin’? is a Progressive Web App that helps users find suitable recipes based on ingredients they already have at home.
-The app was developed as part of the course 'Mobile Web Apps' during my Bachelor’s degree in Communication, Knowledge & Media at University of Applied Sciences Upper Austria, Campus Hagenberg.
+This app was developed in the 4th semester of my Bachelor’s degree in Communication, Knowledge & Media at the University of Applied Sciences Upper Austria, Campus Hagenberg, as part of the course 'Mobile Web Apps'.

 ## About the Project